Legends-Rising/LR-Pelts/README.md

 - **🪣 Wash Bucket:** Detailed animations let players rinse pelts to prepare for tanning.
 - **🌞 Tanning & Drying Stages:** Step-by-step transformations for an authentic experience.
 - **📜 Engaging Process:** Adds depth and realism to hunting and leatherworking.
+- **⚙️ Customizable Prompt Range:** Adjust the interaction distance for all tanning stations.
+- **🛡️ Player Collision Protection:** Prevents griefing by automatically canceling the tanning process if player is bumped or pushed.

 ## 🛠 Dependencies